Francis Bourgeois: Trainspotter, Gucci model and close friend of Joe Jonas (apparently)

 An avid train enthusiast since he was young, The Sun reports that he first picked the hobby up in school… though it’s not one that was always appreciated by his peers and Francis was at the tail-end of more than a few snarky comments.
 They did little to deter him though and he began sharing his love of locomotives with the wider world during lockdown when he would upload short clips of his adventures to TikTok.

-Beloved for his earnest smile and genuine childlike glee every time he sees a train, some viewers have even gone so far as to describe it as “the best content on the whole of the internet right now”.
+Beloved for his earnest smile and genuine delight every time he sees a train, some viewers have even gone so far as to describe it as “the best content on the whole of the internet right now”.
 High praise, but he’s not undeserving of it.

-He even landed himself a coveted segment on ITV’s This Morning alongside Holly Willoughby and Phillip Schofield such is his popularity.
-“I don’t think I’ve ever been as excited about anything in my life as you were in those videos,” Holly joked… and that about sums up the level of gusto Francis brings to each clip.
+Already landing himself a coveted segment on ITV’s This Morning alongside Holly Willoughby and Phillip Schofield, both presenters immediately took to him – “I don’t think I’ve ever been as excited about anything in my life as you were in those videos,” Holly joked… and that about sums up the level of gusto Francis brings to each clip.

 Now for the big question, what’s his favourite train?
 Easy.
 The class 43 HST.
 In fact, he was one of the passengers aboard the last ever class 43 to depart from London and has a red badge to commemorate the journey.

 Also with quite a large Instagram following too, it’s there that Francis shares the behind-the-scenes clips that go into making his TikToks.
-It’s hard to explain exactly why they’re so good, but watch one and you’ll be hooked – you don’t even need to necessarily like trains to enjoy them either.
+It’s hard to explain exactly why they’re so good, but watch one and you’ll be hooked.